I'm Trans & Losing My Healthcare Isn't All I'm Worried About

 Accessing basic healthcare abroad is already tricky, even with the Affordable Care Act's improvements to the system.
-I'm no longer able to take my anxiety medication because my American insurance company refused to cover it when I moved to Canada, and I can't afford to pay out of pocket for Canadian meds.
+I'm no longer able to take my anxiety medication because my American insurance company refused to cover it when I left for Canada, and I can't afford to pay out of pocket for Canadian meds.
 If I were to have a true emergency while here in Saskatchewan, I would have to pay for my care out of pocket, then petition my company to cover the costs later.
 If, for example, I needed an ambulance, the ride would cost me at least $245 — not counting the price of any medical supplies used on the journey.

 Like many people my age, I have nearly $600 in student loan payments per month and little access to credit, so if I re-tear my surgically replaced ACL, or need emergency room intervention to ease one of my occasional multi-week migraines, or need to go on any sort of medication, I will be unable to pay for it out of pocket.